BAM performing Asset Management for Schiphol - Integrations play critical role

 BAM Bouw en Techniek uses IBM Maximo to gain insight into company resources and work processes.
 BAM Bouw & Vastgoed Nederland uses a Dynamics 365-based field service application for work order registration, planning and material management.
-Despite the difference in applications, both Business Lines must be able to automatically receive notifications from Schiphol, so that orders for maintenance are created.
-To be able to create orders, all maintenance, configuration and asset information must be available in the linked systems.
+Despite the difference in applications, both business lines should automatically receive notifications from Schiphol, so that orders for maintenance are created.
+To create orders, all maintenance, configuration and asset information has to be available in the linked systems.
 To achieve this integration between the different systems, BAM uses the eMagiz iPaaS platform.
-Through the platform a scalable and future-proof connection has been realized between systems, so that messages can be exchanged in real time.
+Through the platform a scalable and future-proof connection was realized between systems, so that messages can be exchanged in real time.
 This allows BAM to react on incoming notifications straight away, thereby limiting risks and annoyance for passengers at Schiphol.

-“eMagiz enabled us to quickly establish the connection between all these systems”, said Marcel Toet, Portfolio Manager BAM Bouw en Techniek. eMagiz uses an integration life cycle approach to ensure that the realization of the integration is properly established through the process starting from intake to implementation.
+“eMagiz enabled us to quickly establish the connection between all these systems”, said Marcel Toet, Portfolio Manager BAM Bouw en Techniek. eMagiz uses an integration life cycle approach to ensure that the realization of the integration is properly established throughout the process, from intake to implementation.
 “The integrations had to be built in a complex landscape, in which several parties were involved.
-The experience that BAM has gained with eMagiz and integrations has taught us that it is important to prepare a good design and to retrieve all relevant information before we start.
-In this way we have kept the number of changes to a minimum”, says Marcel.
-Exactly like with a physical building process, surprises can also be encountered when building a digital landscape.
+Our experience with eMagiz and integrations in general, learns us that it is important to prepare a good design and to retrieve all relevant information before we start.
+In this way we kept the number of changes to a minimum”, says Marcel.
+Just like within physical building processes, surprises could as well occur in digital building processes.
 “The flexibility of the eMagiz platform and the development team ensured that we were able to identify the changes along the way and process them effectively.
 Reaching substantive agreement on the data and the format to needed be exchanged was ultimately more intensive than actually building the integrations themselves.
-“We are satisfied with the outcome of the project and the key role that eMagiz Services has played in the end result, which provides is with confidence further shape the partnership with eMagiz.”
+“We are satisfied with the outcome of the project and the key role eMagiz had in the end result, which gives us confidence to further shape the partnership with eMagiz.”